 The Center for Disease Control and Protection is warning residents in the United States about a deadly bug that has made its way to 12 different states including Indiana.
-An insect know as a Triatominae, has been known to bite people in the face and infecting them with disease called Chagas.
+An insect known as a Triatominae has been known to bite people in the face and infect them with a disease called Chagas.
 This disease has been dubbed as the deadly "Kissing Bug."

 The one I found was on my night stand.
 I didn't take my chances, so I squished it...which apparently you aren't supposed to do if you find one.
 According to the CDC: